microsoft/Accera/docs/Reference/accera.md

 ## `class accera.Index`

-An index that represents one of the loops in a `Nest` or one of the iteration-space dimensions of a `Schedule` or `ActionPlan`.
+An index that represents one of the loops in a `Nest` or one of the iteration-space dimensions of a `Schedule` or `Plan`.

 ---